-- (49) Whereas, in that respect, the provisions on a solvency ratio must be considered in conjunction with other specific instruments also harmonizing the fundamental techniques of the supervision of credit institutions; - (50) Whereas, in an internal banking market, institutions are required to enter into direct competition with one another and whereas the common solvency standards in the form of a minimum ratio prevent distortions of competition and strengthen the Community banking system; - (51) Whereas this Directive provides for different weightings to be given to guarantees issued by different financial institutions; whereas the Commission accordingly undertakes to examine whether this Directive taken as a whole significantly distorts competition between credit institutions and insurance undertakings and, in the light of that examination, to consider whether any remedial measures are justified; - (52) Whereas Annex III lays down the treatment of off-balance-sheet items concerning interest and foreign-exchange rates in the context of the calculation of credit institutions' capital requirements; whereas with a view to the smooth functioning of the internal market and in particular with a view to ensuring a level playing field Member States are obliged to strive for uniform assessment of contractual netting agreements by their competent authorities; whereas Annex III takes account of the work of an international forum of banking supervisors on the supervisory recognition of bilateral netting, in particular the possibility of calculating the ownfunds requirements for certain transactions on the basis of a net rather than a gross amount provided that there are legally binding agreements which ensure that the credit risk is confined to the net amount; whereas the rules contemplated for the supervisory recognition of netting at a wider international level will lead to the possibility of reducing the capital requirements for internationally active credit institutions and groups of credit institutions in a wide range of non-member countries' credit institutions which compete with Community credit institutions; whereas for credit institutions incorporated in the Member States, Annex III creates a similar possibility for the recognition of bilateral netting by the competent authorities and thereby offers them equal conditions of competition; whereas the rules are both well balanced and appropriate for the further reinforcement of the application of prudential supervisory measures to credit institutions; whereas the competent authorities in the Member States should ensure that the calculation of add-ons is based on effective rather than apparent notional amounts;
+- (52) Whereas Annex III lays down the treatment of off-balance-sheet items in the context of the calculation of credit institutions' capital requirements; whereas with a view to the smooth functioning of the internal market and in particular with a view to ensuring a level playing field Member States are obliged to strive for uniform assessment of contractual netting agreements by their competent authorities; whereas Annex III takes account of the work of an international forum of banking supervisors on the supervisory recognition of bilateral netting, in particular the possibility of calculating the own-funds requirements for certain transactions on the basis of a net rather than a gross amount provided that there are legally binding agreements which ensure that the credit risk is confined to the net amount; whereas for internationally active credit institutions and groups of credit institutions in a wide range of third countries, which compete with Community credit institutions, the rules adopted on the wider international level will result in a refined supervisory treatment of over-the-counter (OTC) derivative instruments; whereas this refinement results in a more appropriate compulsory capital cover taking into account the risk-reducing effects of supervisorily recognised contractual netting agreements on potential future credit risks; whereas the clearing of OTC derivative instruments provided by clearing houses acting as a central counterparty plays an important role in certain Member States; whereas it is appropriate to recognise the benefits from such a clearing in terms of a reduction of credit risk and related systemic risk in the prudential treatment of credit risk; whereas it is necessary for the current and potential future exposures arising from cleared OTC derivatives contracts to be fully collateralised and for the risk of a build-up of the clearing house's exposures beyond the market value of posted collateral to be eliminated in order for cleared OTC derivatives to be granted for a transitional period the same prudential treatment as exchange-traded derivatives; whereas the competent authorities must be satisfied as to the level of the initial margins and variation margins required and the quality of and the level of protection provided by the posted collateral; whereas for credit institutions incorporated in the Member States, Annex III creates a similar possibility for the recognition of bilateral netting by the competent authorities and thereby offers them equal conditions of competition; whereas the rules are both well balanced and appropriate for the further reinforcement of the application of prudential supervisory measures to credit institutions; whereas the competent authorities in the Member States should ensure that the calculation of add-ons is based on effective rather than apparent notional amounts: - 96/10/EC - (as amended by 98/33/EC.
+Recitals No 8 and 14) - 2. (adapted)

-96/10/EC (adapted)